 In weaving unit the company is looking forward to analysis thepossibility of re-engineering the product constructions and raw materials.
 Further focusis on the strict monitoring of the inventory and to procure the raw material in minimumlead time.
 It will minimize the buffer stocks.
 In order to reduce marketing cost we aredistributing the material through depot nearest to consumers.
 This will bring down thetransportation and handling cost.
 To meet out the market competitiveness and improve thefinancial performance the company is committed to reduce the cost upgrade the efficiencyand ensure optimum utilization of the current as well as fixed assets of the company..
 Inorder to reduce the substantial logistic cost the company is opting for land portsnearest to the units.
 Transportation cost reduced by finalizing the transport &courier contracts at best possible lowest rates for the goods movement of the Units.
 Theunit located at Meerut has also optimized its cost structure by way of strong emphasis onconsumption and control of waste reduction & rationalization inventory control &Manpower optimization.
 In Made up unit your company have implemented strict monitoring ofthe stocks by analyzing the in minimum lead time.
 Energy audit observations andsuggestions by competent agency were also implemented at the spinning unit during theperiod under review to save the Energy cost.
 This has resulted in significant costsavings.

 GOVERNMENT INITIATIVES- TEXTILE SECTOR

-Due to the operational loss suffered by the company your directors do not propose anydividend for the current financial year.
+Due to the operational losses suffered by the company your directorsdo not propose any dividend for the current financial year.